six2dez/wahh_extras/answers.md

    (b) The attacker creates his own site that causes visitors to log in  	to the vulnerable application using the attacker's credentials (via a  	CSRF attack against the login function), and then request the page  	containing the malicious display name.

    (c) When a victim is induced to visit the attacker's website, she is  	logged in to the vulnerable application, and the attacker's JavaScript  	executes.
 This script persists itself within the victim's browser, logs  	out of the application, and presents some content that induces the  	victim to log in using her own credentials.
 If she does this, then the  	attacker's script can compromise both the victim's credentials and her  	resulting session.
-From the victim's persepective the attack is seamless  	and appears to involve simply following a link, and then being presented  	with the vulnerable application's own login function.
+From the victim's perspective the attack is seamless  	and appears to involve simply following a link, and then being presented  	with the vulnerable application's own login function.

 7. You can add the header